Maximal Cohen-Macaulay modules over non-isolated surface singularities and matrix problems

 (\ref{it3:prop-of-Serre-quot}) The fact that the functor $\II: \CM(\rA) \to \MM(\rA)$ is fully faithful, follows for example from \cite[Lemme III.2.1]{Gabriel}.
-It is well-known that for a normal surface singularity $\rA$ the category $\Coh(U)$ is hereditary.
+It is well--known that for a normal surface singularity $\rA$ the category $\Coh(U)$ is hereditary.
 A proof of the equivalence between $\CM(\rA)$ and $\VB(U)$ can be found for instance in \cite[Corollary 3.12]{SurvOnCM}.
 Note that if $\rA$ is an algebra over $\mathbb{C}$, the space $U$ is homotopic to the link of the singularity $\Spec(A)$.

-(\ref{it4:prop-of-Serre-quot}) Let $\rA$ be a reduced Cohen-Macaulay surface singularity.
-From \cite[Lemma 3.6]{SurvOnCM} we obtain that $\dagger: \rA\mathsf{-mod} \to \CM(\rA)$ induces the functor $\MM(\rA)^\circ \to \CM(\rA)$, which for a sake of simplicity will be denoted by the same symbol $\dagger$.
-Moreover, for any Noetherian $\rA$--module $\mM$ and a Cohen-Macaulay $\rA$--module $\mN$ we have isomorphisms
+(\ref{it4:prop-of-Serre-quot}) Let $\rA$ be a reduced Cohen--Macaulay surface singularity.
+From \cite[Lemma 3.6]{SurvOnCM} we obtain that $\dagger: \rA\mathsf{-mod} \to \CM(\rA)$ induces the functor $\MM(\rA)^\circ \to \CM(\rA)$, which for sake of simplicity will be denoted by the same symbol $\dagger$.
+Moreover, for any Noetherian $\rA$--module $\mM$ and a Cohen--Macaulay $\rA$--module $\mN$ we have isomorphisms

 which are natural in both arguments.
 For a proof of the isomorphism $\mM^\dagger \lar \Gamma(\imath_* \imath^* \widetilde\mM),$ we refer to \cite[Proposition 3.10]{SurvOnCM}. \end{proof}

 \begin{lemma} Let $\rA \subseteq \rB$ be a finite extension of Noetherian rings.
 Then the forgetful functor $\mathsf{for}: \rB\mathsf{-mod} \to \rA\mathsf{-mod}$ and the functor $\rB \otimes_\rA \,-\,: \rA\mathsf{-mod} \to \rB\mathsf{-mod}$ form an adjoint pair and induce the functors